cvasseng/dvm/README.md

 Functions can be binded to the VM by using the `void dvm_include()` function in `dvm.h`.
 This function accepts two arguments - a numeric ID unique for the function (0..255) and a pointer to a function with the signature `void fn(float *args, int argc);`.

 C functions are called as such in DVM ASM:

     symbol printf,<id>  ;allows us to use a string instead of a number when calling it

     arg as      ;push as onto the argument stack arg bs      ;push bs onto the argument stack call printf ;printf(as, bs)

+Notice the `symbol` keyword - this isn't used in the bytecode, but is used by the parser as an alias.

 ## Build-Time Defines